Listen to this story

 He was not overreacting.
 Geneticists started ending up in jail.
 The greatest plant scientist of the early twentieth century, Nicholai Vavilov, had supported Lysenko early in his career.
 But now he spoke out against Lysenko’s attacks on the reality of biology.
 Vavilov was thrown in prison, where he starved to death in 1943.

 The historian Mark Tauger has observed that some Soviet geneticists still managed to carry on their science.
-But they only managed to do so by disguising it — “by writing research plans in ways that deceived bureaucratic censors,” Trauger writes.
+But they only did so by disguising it — “by writing research plans in ways that deceived bureaucratic censors,” Trauger writes.
 They managed to publish some of their work in journals that used articles “on Lysenkoist themes as camouflage.”

 Lysenko didn’t need the support of Soviet scientists for his power.
 Stalin was his patron.
 When Lysenko spoke at an agricultural conference held at the Kremlin in 1935, Stalin himself was in the audience.
 When Lysenko accused geneticists of being “saboteurs,” Stalin rose to his feet and yelled, “Bravo, Comrade Lysenko, bravo!”